 Performs varied bookkeeping tasks and related clerical tasks.
 Responsible for maintaining journals and ledgers involving a variety of accounts.

-ACCOUNTING TECHNICIAN:

-Performs advanced bookkeeping, payroll, examines accounts payable for accuracy and adherence to library procedures, allocating and summarizing changes.

-ADMINISTRATIVE ENTITY:

-This refers to the autonomous library agency, one with its own governance and funding, that is legally established under local or state law to provide public library service to the population of a local jurisdiction.
+ACCOUNTING TECHNICIAN: Performs advanced bookkeeping, payroll, examines accounts payable for accuracy and adherence to library procedures, allocating and summarizing changes.
+ADMINISTRATIVE ENTITY: An autonomous library agency with its own governance and funding, legally established under local or state law to provide public library service to the population of a local jurisdiction.
 The administrative entity may have a single outlet, or it may have more than one outlet.
+ADULT CIRCULATION: